Spelunking. Seriously, is there a more fun word in the English language?

 Forestville Mystery Cave (Preston, MN)

-• Scenic Tour: Memorial Day through Labor Day 10 am to 4 pm weekdays, 9:30 am to 5:00 pm Saturdays and Sundays.
+- Scenic Tour: May 9, 2026, through October 18, 2026, with times varying.
+Be sure to check their website before booking a tour.
 This is the most popular tour that almost anyone can do.
 Approximately 1 hour long, this tour is wheelchair and stroller accessible.
 It consists of about 3/4 of a mile of walking through long corridors past underground caverns filled with water. $15.00 ages 13 and above, $10.00 Children 6-12, 5 and under are Free, but they still need a ticket.

-• Geology Tour: This 2-hour tour focuses on the formation of Mystery Cave.
+- Advanced Eduation Tour: May 23, 2026, through September 7, 2026, only offered on Saturdays and Sundays at 9:45am.
+Recommended for those 8 and older. $25.00 per person.
+2.5-hour tour focuses on the formation of Mystery Cave.
 Attention Families with a particular love of earth science.
 This is the educational experience that will answer a lot of your questions and cause you to dig deeper (pun intended).
-This tour is completely done with flashlights and will be conducted on rugged terrain.
-It is for those 8 and older. $23.00 per person.
-Register today as this tour is only offered on Saturdays and Sundays at 1:30 p.m.
+This tour will be conducted on rugged terrain.

-• Wild Caving Tour: If you are a particularly thrill-seeking active family with children greater than 13.
+- Wild Caving Tour: May 23, 2026, through September 6, 2026, Saturdays and Sundays only at 10:00am.
+This extensive experience costs $80.00 per person, you must be 13 and older, with a maximum number of participants being 5.
+Go to the website to register in advance.
+If you are a particularly thrill-seeking active family with children greater than 13.
 This is not just a tour, this is the real deal.
 Plan for a four-hour adventure.
 Protective gear will be issued.
 You’ll be taught how to use it in an hour session.
 Then follow your guide into the earth where you will get muddy, most likely crawl on your stomach, and experience cave life well upfront and personal.
-This extensive experience costs $80.00 per person, you must be 13 and older, with a maximum number of participants being 5.
-Go to the website to register in advance.

 Crystal Cave (Spring Valley, WI):

 Crystal Cave is located about an hour and a half from Rochester, Minnesota.
-Advertised as Wisconsin’s longest cave there are several options for tours.
-Open April through October.
-Daily hour-long tours are available throughout the summer months starting at 9:30 am through 4:00 pm Monday – Friday; 9:30 am to 5:00 pm Saturdays and Sundays.
+Advertised as Wisconsin’s longest cave, there are several options for tours.
+Open May 21 through September 1st.
+Daily hour-long tours are available throughout the summer months, starting at 9:30 am through 4:00 pm Monday – Friday; 9:30 am to 5:00 pm Saturdays and Sundays.
 Certified Cave Guides will take you deep underground and you will learn about bats, cave geology, and the discovery of Crystal Cave on this one hour tour.
-The Admission price is $21.98 for ages 13 and up; Children 3-12 are $14.98. (under 2 are free)
+The Admission price is $24-26 based on off peak/peak days for ages 13 and up; Children 3-12 are $15.98. (under 2 are free)

 My daughter toured this cave with her school.
 One of the highlights from her trip was seeing the coin walls.
 You’ll have to go discover those for yourself.
 Gem panning, a hiking trail, a gift shop, and a picnic area are other options of things to do on your trip.